-Durable, but soft underfoot, cork is a great choice for an exercise room that you want to spend time in.
+Durable but soft underfoot, cork is a great choice for an exercise room that you want to spend time in.
 This flooring echoes the rich earth tones found in the other features throughout the space.
-A mottled white wallpaper provides contrast, while features such as the contrasting brown curtains act as a counterpoint to the rest of the palette.
+A mottled white wallpaper provides visual texture, while features such as the contrasting brown curtains act as a counterpoint to the rest of the palette.
 The use of rich warm tones from floor to ceiling gives the space an inviting and comforting ambiance.Continue to 6 of 10 below.

 06 of 10

 Cork is available in plank form, allowing you to create a floor that is reminiscent of traditional hardwood while retaining all of the cushioning and soundproofing attributes of cork.
 In this sitting area, a cork plank floor has been installed in a room with a light blue wall palette accented by soft green accent pieces.
 The result is a simple yet attractive space that is charming without being overwhelming.Continue to 7 of 10 below.